NiKrause/plebbit-indexer/README.md

 # plebbit-indexer

-A full-stack indexer and frontend for the Plebbit protocol.
+A Plebbit crawler, indexer and UI.

 - **Crawler**: Indexes posts from all known subplebbits and exposes them via a REST API.
 - **Plebindex**: Next.js frontend to search and view indexed posts.